Stebi-Lab/ML4G_Projects/README.md

 Cell types were assigned to clusters by mapping them to their most frequent cell types in the training set.
 Finally, we exported the predicted cell-type proportions (pred_props.csv) and cluster labels (cluster_membership.csv) for further analysis, ensuring the outputs met the required validation checks.

+Left ground truth with gray beeing test set and Right predictions of clustering model.

 ![Cluster Image](./cluster.png)